cucumber/docs/content/docs/gherkin/step-organization.md

 Your step definitions are the glue to the actual code (in this example, a factory method to decide which page to open).
 They can also be used to hide implementation details by calling several reusable helper methods from one step definiton.

-This helps in a number of ways,
+This helps in a number of ways:

 * Increased maintainability.
 * Increased scalablility with reusable steps.